forestryio/forestry.io/hugo/content/blog/sawmill-a-layout-composer-for-hugo-and-forestry.md

 Every approach is a compromise between flexibility and ease-of-use.
 Even if a developer could anticipate all of a content creator's needs, these needs will change over time.
 On top of that, developers have to work within UI limitations imposed by the CMS.
 Finding the right balance can be tricky and depends on the situation.

-Looking at the layout in terms of blocks makes them easier to maintain and more resistant to failing.
+Sawmill is making use of this approach.
 To better understand how Sawmill's page composition works, let's examine some common content strategy solutions:

 ### 1. The Content Sandwich